ashwanikumar04/car-sales-assignment/subjective_questions.md

 Assumptions:

-The regression model is: y = bX + e
+The regression model is: y = bX + e, where:

-where:

 1. y is an N X 1 vector of observations of the output variable (N is the sample size);